mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 #### Testing

 * Participate in Release testing per QA assignments
-* Test features and provide input on PRs from Developers and Community Members
+* Test features and provide input on PRs from Developers and Community members

 #### Security and Dot Releases